 The Commission consists of four lay members and three attorneys, one of whom serves as chair.
 The Supreme Court appoints Commission members for staggered three-year terms.

-|Dr. Doris M. Ching||Appointed 09/-1/15 – 08/31/18|
+|Dr. Doris M. Ching, Vice-Chair||Reappointed 09/01/21 – 08/31/24|

 |Dickson C.H.
-Lee||Reappointed 06/02/15 – 06/01/18|
+Lee||Reappointed 06/02/21 – 06/01/24|

-|Benjamin M. Matsubara||Reappointed 06/02/15 – 06/01/18|
+|Benjamin M. Matsubara||Reappointed 06/02/21 – 06/01/24|